How to create supercells

 parameter forrunSuperCellCyto

 function to TRUE.
 This is to ensure even distribution of the supercell creation jobs.
-As each sample will be processed by a parallel job, we don’t want a job that process large sample to also be assigned other smaller samples if possible.
+As each sample will be processed by a parallel job, we don’t want a job that processs large sample to also be assigned other smaller samples if possible.
 If you want to know more how this feature works, please refer to our manuscript.

 supercell_par <- runSuperCellCyto(